Tornado outbreak of June 13, 1998: Nebraska

 The first tornado to touch down in the state formed about 30 mi west of Sidney.
 The tornado dissipated only two minutes later, causing no damage.
 Another tornado would not touch down in the state until the later in the afternoon, when severe thunderstorms initiated across south-central Nebraska in great part due to the presence of a strong jet stream and a north-bound warm front.
 The first tornado spawned by these particular storms touched down in Gosper County southwest of Elwood.
 Although the tornado initially headed eastward, it turned left, heading due north.
 The tornado severely damaged a farmhouse and destroyed nearby outbuildings before later taking on a path straight down U.S. Highway 283.
 A semi-truck driver and a family of three, finding no path of escape, abandoned their vehicles to take cover in a ditch.
 While they survived with minor injuries despite the tornado passing almost directly overhead, their vehicles were not so fortunate, and the truck's cargo, composed of ice cream, was completely ruined.
 This storm went on to produce another tornado which caused no damage and was short-lived.

-In Lincoln County, a tornado touched down about five miles south-southwest of Maxwell before coming into contact with Marantha Bible Camp.
+In Lincoln County, a tornado touched down about five miles south-southwest of Maxwell before coming into contact with Maranatha Bible Camp.
 Damage at the camp included about 160 blown-down trees, damaged vehicles, and a destroyed shed.
 The tornado then went on to topple two billboards after crossing Interstate 80.
 Two houses were damaged and a camper destroyed along the remainder of the tornadoes eight-minute-long track.
 Peak damage was assessed as F1.

 A severe thunderstorm that developed just south of the Kansas/Nebraska border later went on to drop a short-lived F0 tornado about one mile east of Chester.
 The tornado initially moved to the southeast, hitting a farm and adjacent outbuildings along its path.
 While the people at the farm were all uninjured, a minimum of 25 irrigation pivots were destroyed.

 Multiple other tornadoes occurred during the outbreak that went on to cause little or no damage, and by the end of the day, no tornado-related injuries or fatalities had been reported in the state.